boscoh/WebGLStarterKit/readme.md

 - an animation loop
 - a link to the DOM

-Beyond that, you might want to:
+Beyond that, you might also want to:

 - resize to the DOM
 - convert mouse/touch events